-I. Step One – Initial Ideas
+Step 1.
+Initial Ideas

 Our group started planning the Christmas display project in early August with meetings in the sanctuary to help the participants to get a feel for the lighting and dimensions of the space.
-Our discussions included the idea of borrowing aesthetics from the art of scherenschnitte and how to create the cut paper components at the scale needed to make the display visible and meaningful from all parts of the church.
+Our discussions included the idea of borrowing aesthetics from the art of scherenschnitte and how to create the cut-paper components at the scale needed to make the display visible and meaningful from all parts of the church.

 Base Drawings for Display

-II.
+Step 2.
 Implementing the Ideas

 As an artist, I was tasked with creating the images we would ultimately use in our display.
 I did some research on the internet and created our base sketches.
 These drawings were scanned and saved as jpeg images.
 I shared these images with the other members of the liturgical art group and the drawings were refined and revised in response to their feedback.